paralin/starred/README.md

 - [tezos/tezos](https://github.com/tezos/tezos) - Mirror of the release branches for Tezos, a self-amending cryptographic ledger
 - [AprilRobotics/apriltag-imgs](https://github.com/AprilRobotics/apriltag-imgs) - Pre-generated AprilTag images
 - [libp2p/specs](https://github.com/libp2p/specs) - Technical specifications for the libp2p networking stack
+- [github/codeql-go](https://github.com/github/codeql-go) - The CodeQL extractor and libraries for Go.
 - [IgrikXD/Easy-SDR](https://github.com/IgrikXD/Easy-SDR) - This project is about creation of affordable and easy-to-manufacture prototypes of PCBs which are used to expand the capabilities of existing low-cost SDR receivers based on RTL2832U chip.
-- [nikolaydubina/go-recipes](https://github.com/nikolaydubina/go-recipes) - 🦩 Collection of handy tools for Go projects
 - [danopstech/starlink](https://github.com/danopstech/starlink) - 📈 Starlink Monitoring System.
 Measuring the performance of your Starlink internet connection
 - [golemfactory/awesome-golem](https://github.com/golemfactory/awesome-golem) - A community-curated list of awesome projects and resources related to the Golem peer-to-peer computational resources marketplace.
 - [ossu/computer-science](https://github.com/ossu/computer-science) - :mortar_board: Path to a free self-taught education in Computer Science!